Abbreviations & Definitions

 Expand FSTD & Technology Credit and Usage

-New EAATD category
+New EAATD category proposed

 Current State